mui/material-ui/CONTRIBUTING.md

 #### `master` is for 4.x

-Only important bug fixes should be applied to `master` at this point.
+Only important bug fixes should be applied to `3.x` at this point.

 ### How to increase the chance of being accepted?